xunoaib/synacor-challenge-solution/README.md

 ## Code 3: Post-Self-Test Code

-Implementing the remaining VM instructions will allow the self-test to complete, revealing the next code.
+Implementing the remaining VM instructions allows the self-test to complete, revealing the next code.

 Now that all instructions have been implemented, it seems we've been dropped into a text-adventure game!

 ## Code 4: Tablet

-Once the self-test completes, we type `take tablet` and `use tablet` to collect the next code.
+Once the self-test completes, typing `take tablet` and `use tablet` reveals the next code.

-Note: For later puzzles, we also collect the `empty lantern` from the easternmost moss cavern.
+Note: For later puzzles, it's also important to collect the `empty lantern` from the easternmost moss cavern.

 ## Code 5: Twisty Maze

 Exploring the area reveals a ladder leading to twisty passages.
-The maze seems unpredictable, with different exits leading to unexpected locations.
-However, it's quite deterministic and can be easily mapped out by recording the current location, moving in a direction, and then recording our new location.
-Fortunately, each location has a similar but slightly different description which uniquely identifies it.
+At first, the maze seems unpredictable, with different exits leading to unexpected locations.
+In reality, however, the maze is fully deterministic and can be systematically mapped by recording our current location, moving in a new direction, and noting the resulting location -- repeating this process until every area has been discovered.
+Fortunately, each location has a description that is very similar to the others but contains subtle differences, allowing each spot to be uniquely identified.

-We'll eventually enter a passage with a code chiseled on the wall (and a can of oil, which we should `take`).
-Interestingly, the code will only be correct if we have arrived here using in-game commands only (no cheating).
-Using location hacks (i.e. by modifying memory) will cause an invalid code to appear.
+Eventually, we will find a passage with a code chiseled into the wall, along with a can of oil, which should be taken.
+Notably, the code is only valid if we reach this location through legitimate in-game commands; using cheats or location hacks (such as modifying memory) will cause an incorrect code to appear.

-Below is a visualization of the maze, with the rightmost red node having the code and can of oil.
+Below is a visualization of the maze, with the rightmost red node indicating the location of the code and the can of oil.
+For a complete map of all accessible locations at each stage of the game, see the [Map Visualizations](#map-visualizations) section.

 ![](maps/twisty_maze_crop.png)

-We can now refuel and light the lantern (`use can`, then `use lantern`), and safely navigate the dark passage to the ruins.
+We can now refuel and light the lantern (`use can`, then `use lantern`), and safely navigate the dark passage into the ruins.

 ## Code 6: Coins Puzzle

-Entering the central hall reveals a puzzle with circular slots and symbols:
+In the central hall, we encounter a cryptic equation featuring symbols and circular slots:

     _ + _ * _^2 + _^3 - _ = 399

-It appears some values must be entered to satisfy the equation.

-We can explore the ruins to collect five coins, each of which representing a different value when inspected:
+To solve it, we must place five coins into the slots in the correct order.
+Each coin can be collected from other rooms in the ruins, and examining a coin (`look <coin>`) reveals its numerical value:

 - red coin: 2 dots
 - corroded coin: triangle (3 dots)